 - Infection introduced by the needle going through the skin

-- Damage to the nerves in the spinal cord, especially if the person moves during the test
+- Damage to the nerves in the spinal cord, occurs more commonly if the person moves during the test

 Coccidioides antibody test - spinal fluid